ox-it/vacancy-emailer/README.md

 Execute it with `-h` or `--help` for details of command-line options.

-Dy default, it expects various things in its environment.
+By default, it expects various things in its environment.
 See the sample `example-env.sh` for details of what needs to be available.
 You can probably tweak this example for your own purposes to get started quickly.